pranaykargam/Dev-Tinder-web-Frontend/README.md

 - extra (curl -s http://checkip.amazonaws.com) which shows the public IP of your vscode instance

 ## Adding custom domain name
 - purchased domain name from godaddy
-- signup cloudflare & add new domain name
-- change the nameserver in the godaddy to cloudflare nameserver
--

-## Adding custom domain name
-- purchased domain name from godaddy
-- signup cloudflare & add new domain name
+- signup cloudflare & add new domain name properly which is there in the godaddy
-- change the nameserver in the godaddy to cloudflare nameserver
+- change the nameserver in the godaddy to cloudflare nameservers which is given in the cloudflare
-- then wait for few hours then it will be activate.
+- then wait for few minutes  then it will be activate.